vastgroup/vast-tools/README.md

 posterior distribution to sample, lower numbers decrease accuracy but increase performance.

-The 'diff' command is also able to run in parallel.., specify the number of cores to use with ``-c INT``
+The ``diff`` command is also able to run in parallel.., specify the number of cores to use with ``-c INT``
-Obviously more cores will increase the speed of 'diff', though it may increase the RAM usage as well..
+Obviously more cores will increase the speed of ``diff``, though it may increase the RAM usage as well..

 Using the ``-n`` flag to specify the number of lines to read/process at a time, will set a max threshold to the RAM used by parallel processing with the ``-c`` flag.
-A lower number means that 'diff' will use significantly less memory, however by decreasing ``-n`` you have increased the number of times that the ``mclapply`` function must calculate the parallel processing overhead.
+A lower number means that ``diff`` will use significantly less memory, however by decreasing ``-n`` you have increased the number of times that the ``mclapply`` function must calculate the parallel processing overhead.
 The default is 100, which works well.